Steven Kwan Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings

-- The White Sox allow the third-most home runs in baseball (145 total, 1.4 per game).
+- White Sox pitchers combine to allow the fourth-most home runs in baseball (145 total, 1.4 per game).

-- The right-hander last appeared on Thursday, June 15 against the Los Angeles Dodgers, when he went 4 2/3 scoreless innings while giving up three hits.
+- In his last time out on Wednesday, the righty tossed five innings against the Chicago Cubs, allowing four earned runs while surrendering nine hits.

-- The 32-year-old has amassed an ERA of 3.88, with 7.6 strikeouts per nine innings, in 12 games this season.
-Opponents are hitting .244 against him.
+- The 27-year-old has amassed an ERA of 4.44, with 9.9 strikeouts per nine innings, in 19 games this season.
+Opponents are hitting .224 against him.

 © 2023 Data Skrive.
 All rights reserved.